Cannellini Bean and Tuna Salad with Peperoncini

 - chopped parsley (more or less to taste)

-How did I make the Cannellini Bean and Tuna Salad lower in carbs?
+How did I make Cannellini Bean Salad lower in carbs?

 When I made this salad years ago, it had twice the beans and half the tuna, plus a lot less Peperoncini than the version I’m giving you now.
-Of course my fondness for both tuna packed in olive oil and spicy Peperoncini has only increased through the years, so I love the new carb-conscious version!
+Of course my fondness for both tuna packed in olive oil and spicy Peperoncini has only increased through the years, so I love the new carb-conscious version that has only 15 net carbs per serving!

 What are Peperoncini Peppers?

 Peperoncini Peppers are sweet mild chili peppers used in Italian or Greek cuisines, and they’re usually sold pickled in a jar.
 Look for Sliced Peperoncini Peppers (affiliate link) if you want to make this salad easier to make!
-Check out Spicy Low-Carb Salads with Peperoncini if you’re a big Peperoncini fan like I am!
+And if you look around the web you’ll find it’s spelled pepperoncini and peperoncini, and I use it in both ways depending on how it’s spelled on the bottle I currently have in my fridge!

 You can definitely make this salad with flat Italian parsley, but I love curly parsley to add texture to salads and that’s what I used here.

-How to Make Cannellini Bean and Tuna Salad with Peperoncini:
+How to Make Cannellini Bean Salad with Tuna and Peperoncini:

 - Put beans into a colander placed in the sink and rinse well with cold water and let the beans drain.